 In line with our values of collaborative, interactive practice, we also see the certificate and future M.A. as a special opportunity to create a horizontal teaching and learning community of faculty, staff, students, and supporters from across the campus and community who share the values of HPG.
 Working together as educators and learners, we can give students good reasons to pursue graduate humanities degrees and give employers good reasons to hire MA and PhD graduates who integrate familiar research and writing with career skills informed by a commitment to social justice and applied practice.

-In fall 2018, the University of Iowa received a four-year, $1,341,000 grant from the Andrew W. Mellon Foundation to support the Obermann Center’s creation of a degree in the Graduate College in collaboration with humanities departments that choose to participate.
-The goal is to prepare students for diverse careers, specifically in the non-profit sector, public policy, government, libraries, cultural administration, technology, publishing, and institutional education and research.
-The program will explore benefits of campus-community partnerships, team-taught courses, and funded summer internships and externships.
-The grant includes funding for postdoctoral fellows, graduate interns, faculty development opportunities, visiting scholars, travel to conferences, and co-learning opportunities for students, staff, faculty members, alumni, and community partners.
-Please see Opportunities for more information.
+The outcomes we seek are creative, equity-oriented learning opportunities to prepare students for diverse careers, specifically in the non-profit sector, public policy, government, libraries, cultural administration, technology, publishing, and institutional education and research.
+The program is rooted in the benefits of campus-community partnerships, team-taught courses, and funded summer internships and externships.
+As part of our process, the grant has already funded postdoctoral fellows, graduate interns, faculty development opportunities, visiting scholars, travel to conferences, and co-learning opportunities for students, staff, faculty members, alumni, and community partners.